MJKWoolnough/httpencoding/README.md

 }
 ```

-Handler provides an interface to handle an encoding
+Handler provides an interface to handle an encoding.

+The encoding string (e.g. gzip, br, deflate) is passed to the handler, which is
+expected to return true if no more encodings are required and false otherwise.

+The empty string "" is used to signify the identity encoding, or plain text

 #### type HandlerFunc